squeeton/the-dim/Creatures/Glowckos.md

 nimbusImmediate: ""
 nimbusLongTerm: ""
 traits: []
-description: ""
+description: A Gecko the size of a large dog
-uses: ""
+uses: used for their bioluminescent hides.
-defenses: ""
+defenses: Defends itself by spitting acid.
 ---
 > [!data-layer]- Metadata
 >